 The translation of an astrophysical polarization signal into an instrument's electronic data space is encoded in a response function.
 X-ray polarization signals are encoded in the data via their energydependent Compton scattering angles.
 Due to the finite nature of recording these angles and energies, polarization suffers from dispersion, i.e., a non-unique mapping from data to the original signal.
 Thus, it is impossible to invert this response function to recover the original signal.
 This leads to the process of forward-folding which is the established practice in X-ray spectroscopy.
-This entails convolving a proposed polarization signal with the response which mathematical converts the signal into the space of the recorded data.
+For X-ray polarization this entails a convolution of a proposed polarization signal with the response, which mathematical converts the signal into the space of the recorded data.
 While this process is standardized in spectroscopy, both the process for using this response and its data format are not universally defined for polarization.